 Contribution Rate Change Delay - The policy of delaying the application of contribution rates produced by a valuation for one year means that contributions in the year following the valuation are greater or less than those actually required by the valuation.
-Since the contribution rates utilized during the 2013-2014 fiscal year (from the 2011 valuation) were very close to the rates produced from the 2013 valuation, there was an immaterial impact of the contribution rates resulting from the 2015 valuation.
+Since the contribution rates utilized during the fiscal year ending June 30, 2016 (from the 2013 valuation) were equal to the rates produced from the 2015 valuation, there was no impact on the contribution rates resulting from the 2016 valuation.

-Effect of turnover on total payroll - The turnover during the 2013-2015 period for both groups was above the assumed rates, which resulted in a lower payroll than expected for the 2015 valuation.
+Effect of turnover on total payroll - Total payroll declined during the review period for both groups as the reduction due to turnover was greater than the growth due to salary increases.
 Since contribution rates are expressed as a percent of pay, the lower payroll base led to an increase in the contribution rate for both groups.